codemasterv/fPKG_Maker_GUI/README.md

 I need to thank a few people before you read the steps

+DLC Unlcocker Script Written in python 3.5 by TheRadziu

 Thank you to CyB1K for his updated fPKG Tools, You can find his github here;

 https://github.com/CyB1K/PS4-Fake-PKG-Tools-3.87